 So only fines instead of prison terms should weed out such “minor” cases.

 “If the investigator does not have this option of easy indicators and he confiscates weapons, then he will have the task of checking for other articles of the Criminal Code.
 For example, Article 410 “Misappropriation or theft of military property.”
-And what do we get in this case?
+And what will we get in this case?
 Instead of formal 5.5 thousand criminal offenses under Article 263, there will be more opportunities to investigate real crimes related to weapons,” Vitaly Kolomiets is convinced.

 Crime factor